wormhole-foundation/wormhole/node/pkg/watchers/solana/testgen/README.md

 account through a synthesized Address Lookup Table so the watcher's v0 ALT-resolution path is exercised.

+### Two fixture files

+The replay matrix is split across two minified files, both read by `bundle_replay_test.go`:

+- **`testdata/generated_bundles.json`** — the synthetic matrix above, produced by this CLI.
+- **`testdata/real_bundles.json`** — live-collected real Solana transactions, produced by
+  `collect_wormhole_solana_logs.py` (each `real_*` bundle).

+Keeping them separate means regenerating the synthetic matrix (which overwrites its file wholesale) never disturbs the live-collected fixtures, and vice versa.
+A recorded `expected` block is written back into whichever file the bundle came from.

-The replay test (`bundle_replay_test.go`) reads this one file and records a reproducible output signature — message count plus per-message digests — into an `expected` block on each bundle.
+The replay test reads both files and records a reproducible output signature — message count plus per-message digests — into an `expected` block on each bundle.
 The recorded hashes are the **reobservation** output (the complete set).
 Every run replays each bundle three ways and checks against that hash list:

 - **Reobservation** (`processTransaction`, `isReobservation=true`) — exact match: every
   recorded digest must appear and none extra.